What personal information do we collect from the people that visit our blog, website, or app?

-When contacting us on our site, as appropriate, you may be asked to enter your name, email address or other details to help you with your experience.
-If you register as a candidate your information is stored as long as you want it to be stored.
-All users of the service can always fully remove their personal information at any time they want.
-You control what you want to share!
+When contacting us on our site, as appropriate, you may be asked to enter your name, email address, or other details to help you with your experience.

 When do we collect information?

 We collect information from you when you fill out a form or enter information on our site.

 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways: To allow us to better service you in responding to your customer service requests.

 How do we protect visitor information?

 We use vulnerability scanning and/or scanning to various standards including PCI standards.
 We use regular Malware Scanning which is provided by Google.

 Do we use an SSL certificate?

 Yes.
 We only provide articles and information, we never ask for personal or private information like credit card numbers or address information.
 The reason we do use an SSL certificate is that we do want to add an additional layer of security for our visitors.

 Yes.
 When you submit data through a form such as those found on contact pages or comment forms cookies may be set to remember your user details for future correspondence.
 This is part of the "session" cookie which is set when you entered the site.
 A "session" cookie is also called a transient cookie, a cookie that is erased when you close the Web browser.
 The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from your computer.
 They typically will store information in the form of a session identification that does NOT personally identify you.